PiSupply/JustBoom/README.md

 ```
 python jb-rotary -s 20 -i 5       Changes the starting volume and step increments
 python jb-rotary -r 19,21 -b 15   Remaps the rotary and the button pins
+python jb-rotary -t keyes         Configure the rotary encoder as Keyes
 ```
 Note that the default setting for the button requires that you disable the onboard UART.
 This is mostly required when using the rotary encoder with the JustBoom Amp HAT via the P2 connector.
 [Check our main site JustBoom.co for the full pinout](https://www.justboom.co/technical-guides/boards-pinout/).